 What countries can I sign up to Disney Plus?

 Initially you could sign up to Disney Plus in the US, Canada, and the Netherlands when it launched in November 2019.
 It then expanded into Australia, New Zealand, the UK, and Europe before arriving in Japan and Latin America.
-It's now available in 106+ countries with the Philippines and Vietnam the final destinations for 2022 on its trajectory.
+It's now available in 106+ countries.
+Vietnam is expected to see its launch in 2023.

 How to get Disney Plus for free

 The introductory 7-day free trial came to an end a while ago with no countries currently benefiting from one.
-But it may well return once the company’s period of rapid growth subsides, as well as potentially being available when launching in new countries.
+But it may well return as streaming services across the board see a decline in new sign-ups.
+If you're in the market for a new phone contract, however, there may still be a way to try for free.
 For more information, check out our Disney Plus free trial guide.

-Alternatively, shift the cost onto a loved one and ask for a Disney Plus gift card for your birthday or Christmas.(opens in new tab)
+Alternatively, shift the cost onto a loved one and ask for a Disney Plus gift card for your birthday, Christmas, or another special occasion.

 How does the Disney Plus price compare to Netflix?